 Step 1.
-Talk to your supervisor
+Discuss options with your supervisor

+Your department is responsible for accomodating your needs at work.
 If you are experiencing discomfort at your computer workstation, notify your supervisor to determine available options within your department (different chairs, keyboards, document holders, etc).

 Step 3.
 Refer to the Healthy Workstation Guide